How to properly run a ZEP experiment in the lab

 NOTE: This command only creates output for completed test sessions!
 If you had to abort a test session halfway for whatever reason, you will not see these results in the output file.

 Step 6.
-Backup your ZEP data
+Upload your ZEP response data to your project folder

 Open the .csv-file(s) and check the data.
 To preserve your precious data, do the following: